Biologically Inspired Oscillating Activation Functions Can Bridge the Performance Gap between Biological and Artificial Neurons: Biological motivation for oscillating activation functions

-A consequence of the linearity for small values of input is that the entire network behaves like a linear classifier after initialization with small parameter values.
-This linearity at initialization has a regularizing effect.
-Another consequence of linearity is that $g(0)=0$, since a linear function has a value of zero for zero input.

-An activation is defined to have the "XOR Property" if it can be used in a single neuron to learn the XOR function.
-A single neuron solution to the XOR problem using the GCU activation was first presented in \cite{noel2021growing}.
-Since certain biological neurons responsible for higher order thinking in the human cerebral cortex have the XOR Property, this is also a desirable property for artificial neurons.
+Activation is defined to have the "XOR Property" if it can be used in a single neuron to learn the XOR function.
+Since specific biological neurons responsible for higher-order thinking in the human cerebral cortex have the XOR property, this is also desirable for artificial neurons. \cite{noel2021growing} first presented a single-neuron solution to the XOR problem using the GCU activation function.
 The XOR problem is the task of learning the following dataset.
-A bipolar encoding of inputs and outputs is used instead of a binary encoding for convenience.
+A bipolar encoding of inputs and outputs is used instead of binary encoding for convenience.

+Fig. \ref{Quadratic_XOR}, Fig. \ref{Cubic_XOR} and Fig. \ref{sinc_XOR} show three new single neuron solutions to the XOR problem.
+These solutions were obtained by training single neurons on the XOR dataset Eq. \ref{Eq: XOR dataset} using Stochastic Gradient Descent (SGD).

 In the above, the following definition of the $sinc$ function is used: